Iich'aa: Native American views on mental illness and diagnostic

 Historically, before Native Americans were exposed to European colonialism, the concept of “mental illness” per se was unknown.
 Thus, still today, there is little to no stigma around it in most tribal groups, as limited or no distinction is made between mental and physical symptoms.
 The view of the American Indian physician and clinical psychologist Mehl-Madrona resumes the discourse “All illness is an illness of the spirit that manifests itself in the body, mind, and emotions” and “We all carry within our souls the capacity to heal ourselves”.

 Traditionally, amongst AIAN people, deviant behaviour is treated in one of two ways.
 Either, if seen as voluntary, scolding and exclusion from the community, as a punishment.
 Or, if seen as involuntary (such as all the listed syndromes above), a “healing process” begins.
-The healer listens attentively to the patient, they then create a metaphor to represent the issues(s), which is in turn used in a ceremony, where the patient takes an active role in “fighting the illness”.
+The healer listens attentively to the patient, they then creates a metaphor to represent the issues(s), which is in turn used in a ceremony, where the patient takes an active role in “fighting the illness”.
 Those metaphors are often already set out in storytelling and culturally transmitted through generations, such as in the case of iich’aa being represented by a moth, a symbol of love, temptation, and foolishness in Navajo culture.

 Hence, the moth itself isn't related to the syndrome (despite some ancestral stories linking it to contact with a moth, fictional or real), but the moth's erratic behavior is a metaphor for that of the patient, serving a descriptive and sense-making function.